 That’s cheap for psychological assessment.
 For comparison – Pasadena neuropsychologists can charge up to $4000 to administer a full battery of tests that may take several days when there may not be a significant problem.
 How about a cheaper, quicker screening device to help determine whether or not you even need the whole shebang?
 To use a medical analogy; we’re like a routine blood screen, while they’re an MRI.
 Come here first to see if there’s anything to be concerned about.

 Yes, but.
 As a psychological screening protocol overseen by a licensed psychologist, this is an official, valid process that has a place in your medical records.
 But if you’re seeking an evaluation for worker’s compensation, disability, child custody, educational or employment concerns, or any criminal or civil proceedings, we will gladly refer you to someone who conducts those assessments.
 We are for people who are concerned about their mental health for the sake of their mental health, we aren’t the best fit for people seeking assessments for legal matters.

 Will you really come to my office?

 Yes.
 We can arrange to travel to your place of business to administer your HeadCheck, or you’re welcome to come to ours.
 Here’s an even better idea.
 Have your HR department contact us to come for several hours to administer HeadChecks to your whole staff at a discounted rate for a special Mental Health Day incentive.
 Again, all confidentiality rules apply, the boss won’t see the results.
+We’ll even customize the assessment if requested.
 It’s a great way to promote company-wide wellness!